 I would point out that some of these comments and perceptions are thankfully not very common.
 Some are probably a reflection of the industries I have worked in, financial services and retail.
 However, even within the same organisation I experienced a wide range of reactions and expectations.
 The comments above also came from a variety of levels of management, so it would be unfair to say it was only junior or inexperienced managers.

-Why do these attitudes exist?
+Why do these attitudes exist about market research?

 There are various reasons for some of these attitudes, including internal politics and a lack of stakeholder engagement, but here are my main suggestions:

 - Not top of their agenda!
 For many middle and senior managers they may spend little, if any, part of their day getting involved in research projects.
 When they do get involved there is often little expectation of being engaged in any co-creative process.
 As a consequence they are not always prepared to commit to the time and energy that some projects require.

 - Illusion of validity.
 This refers to how as people acquire more knowledge and expertise they have a tendency to develop an enhanced illusion of their skill and become over-confident in their abilities to predict the future.
 As Kahneman put it, they are “dazzled by their own brilliance and hate to be wrong”.

 - This may be especially problematic in the financial services sector because it is packed full of highly skilled and numerate professionals.
 The sector’s senior management is dominated by bankers, actuaries, underwriters, and accountants.
 With hind-sight this culture of over-confidence seems to have been a contributory factor to the 2008 financial crisis.
 However, forecasting errors are to be expected because the world is unpredictable.

 - Not invented-here bias.
 People who come up with an idea have a tendency to become attached to it and greatly overvalue the potential importance of the idea.
 The danger is that they become obsessively attached to their own idea and fail to objectively evaluate ideas from other sources (e.g. from market research).